amanda132/W4111Notes/normalization.md

 |       2       |  cheese |
 |       4       |swimming |

-This is a bad attempt because you loose information in the decomposition, making it a lossy decomposition.
+This is a bad attempt because you lose information in the decomposition, making it a lossy decomposition.
 Additionally it uses the same amount of memory to store the data so there is no benefit to decomposing the table in this way.

 Explanation: If we read 'person' relation only, we cannot understand the meaning of attribute 'cost' without join, since it's the hobby's cost.
 However, if we equi-join two relations on sid, it actually cannot recover the original relation.
 Because we have two tuples with 'sid = 1', equi-join is ambiguous that for instance cost '$$' can be associated with 'cheese' or 'trucks'.
 The decomposition breaks the original association between hobby and cost, and thus loses information.
 We call such decomposition as a 'lossy decomposition'.